micmejia/bible-dump/AMPC/Judges/Judg 11.md

-At the end of two months she returned to her father, who [^a]did with her according to his vow which he had vowed.
+At the end of two months she returned to her father, who did with her according to his vow which he had vowed.
 She never mated with a man.
 This became a custom in Israel--